mfep/exercise-timer/README.md

 </div>

 ## 🏋️ Features
-- 💾 Save and recall presets containing the number of sets and the duration of the exercise and rest periods.
+- 💾 Save and recall presets containing the number of sets and the duration of the exercise, rest and preparation periods.
-- ⏲️ Set the duration of the preparation in the settings.
 - 🔊 A beeping sound is played at- and prior to each transition.
 - 🗣️ The volume of the sound can be adjusted.
 - ☯️ Light and dark mode follows the system's setting.